epicentre-msf/repicentre/README.md

 ----------------------------------------------------------------------------------------------------
 Welcome to the R training repo, thanks for being here!
 A few quick notes:
 - Want to write a new session?
 Amazing, read the "Notes on Session Development" section.
-- Someone volontold you to review a session?
+- Someone told you to review a session?
 We thank you for your service, please read the "Session Review Guidelines" section.
 - Need some tips on best practices for collaborative coding?
 Read the "General Contribution Guidelines"

 Note, this website is **public** with a **[live development version online](https://epicentre-msf.github.io/repicentre/)**.
 Please don't break it.